Nixola/VRRTest/README.md

 * `f` toggles fluctuating framerate; `Ctrl+↑/↓` changes the maximum framerate, `Ctrl+←/→` changes the fluctuation speed.
 * `r` toggles random stutter; `Alt+↑/↓` changes the amount of stuttering.
 Hold Shift as well to change faster.
 * `Alt+←/→` changes the monitor the tool will be displayed on.
+* `l` increases the amount of information shown on the screen, from nothing, to GPU-related information, to a list of frametimes.
+Wraps around.
 * Number keys will select a scene to be displayed.
 Each scene has additional controls, shown on the right.

 ## Scenes